 A Country on Fire

-Hundreds of homes, businesses and other buildings have burned to the ground, dozens of deaths have been reported, many more are missing and hundreds of thousands of people were forced to evacuate as hot, dry and windy weather across the West has left parts of California, Oregon and Washington under siege from what is being called an unprecedented fire season, far surpassing any season on record.
-And now Colorado is in the midst of massive fires.
-The Cameron Peak Fire is the largest in the state’s history.
+Hundreds of homes, businesses and other buildings have burned to the ground, and hundreds of thousands of people were forced to evacuate as hot, dry and windy weather across the West left parts of California, Oregon and Washington under siege from this unprecedented fire season.
+And then massive fires emerged in Colorado.
+The Cameron Peak Fire was the largest in the state’s history.
 Entire communities have been obliterated in some states while smoke and ash made the air dangerous to breathe.
 The fires have been described as “apocalyptic” as the threats from climate change become all too real for many residents of the three states.
 At the same time California is also working to slow a resurgence of the Global COVID Pandemic.

 CalFire firefighters from Santa Cruz work to contain fire near a home on Bonny Doon Road while fighting the CZU August Lightning Complex fire in Bonny Doon northwest of Santa Cruz.
 The fire was sparked by lightning and has burned throughout broad regions of rural San Mateo and Santa Cruz counties.
 (Photo by David Royal)